-Here’s a question submitted by one of my readers as part of my Destination Wedding Etiquette Q&A series.
+Here’s a question about destination wedding/engagement party etiquette submitted as part of my Destination Wedding Etiquette Q&A series.

 Question Submitted by Anonymous